 The Framework outlines the process for determining executive remuneration.
 The process is summarised in section 1.6 How to use the Framework – business case.

-More detailed information on creating roles, determining the band, the base remuneration point and remuneration adjustments are outlined in sections 2 to 4.
+More detailed information on creating roles, determining the band, the base remuneration point, and remuneration adjustments are outlined in parts 2 to 5.